rombachuk/cloudant-performancecollector/documentation/Overview.md

 Collection is supported for:

-* per-database metrics using haproxy log sources
+* per-database metrics using haproxy log sources (proxydata collector)
+* per-client metrics using haproxy log sources (clientdata collector)
-* per-host and per-type metrics using metricsdb database source
+* per-host and per-type metrics using metricsdb database source (metricsdbdata collector)
-* per-database and per-view volume metrics using cluster dbs as data source
+* per-database and per-view volume metrics using cluster dbs as data source (volume collector)

 Collection frequency is controlled by cron :

-* haproxy and metricsdb sourced data are collected every minute.
+* haproxy,client and metricsdb sourced data are collected every minute.
 * cluster volume metrics are collected every day

-Cluster-volume and haproxy collection are practical only when the number of databases is small - several thousand or less.
+Cluster-volume and proxydata collection are practical only when the number of databases is small - several thousand or less.

+Clientdata collection is practical only when the number of distinct clientip addresses calling the cluster is small.

 In deployments using _10k databases or more_, constant periodic collection of haproxy and cluster-volume data **_should be disabled_**.
 Enabling these periodic collections is too intensive on the cluster and postgres storage.